 Fassin, Didier.
 Humanitarian Reason: A Moral History of the Present.
 Berkeley: University of California Press, 2011.

 Fehrenbach, Heide.
-“From Aid to Intimacy: The Humanitarian Origins of International Adoption” in The Dilemmas of Humanitarian Aid in the Twentieth Century, ed.
-Johannes Paulmann.
+“From Aid to Intimacy: The Humanitarian Origins of International Adoption.”
+In Johannes Paulmann, ed., The Dilemmas of Humanitarian Aid in the Twentieth Century.
 London: Oxford University Press, 2014.

 Festa, Lynn.
 “Humanity without Feathers.”
 Humanity 1, no. 1 (Fall 2010): 3–19.